 There is good reason to try to keep the South African textile and clothing industry going because it could create many more jobs, raise skills levels and eventually pay better than survival wages.

-But there are lessons to be learned from Lesotho and Mauritius, whose clothing industries have grown in recent years—in sharp contrast to the steep decline in the South African industry.
+But there are lessons to be learned from Lesotho and Mauritius, whose clothing industries have grown in recent years — in sharp contrast to the steep decline in the South African industry.

 A major difference between South Africa, on the one hand, and Lesotho and Mauritius, on the other, is that piecework and productivity incentives, outlawed in South Africa, are allowed.

-Currently, about half of the South African industry is under threat—the half that steadfastly has not complied with wage rates set by the bargaining council.
+Currently, about half of the South African industry is under threat — the half that steadfastly has not complied with wage rates set by the bargaining council.
 The bargaining council system forces non-signatory companies to implement union-employer negotiated wage and other agreements, which they say are too high for them to be viable.

-After years of conflict between the bargaining council/union and noncompliant employers, the industry is heading for high noon—writs are going to be executed soon, which could result in the closure of up to 470 non-compliant factories within the next six months, resulting in 18 000 to 28 000 job losses.
+After years of conflict between the bargaining council/union and noncompliant employers, the industry is heading for high noon — writs are going to be executed soon, which could result in the closure of up to 470 non-compliant factories within the next six months, resulting in 18 000 to 28 000 job losses.

 The South African Clothing and Textile Workers’ Union (Sactwu) has drawn up a comprehensive industrial strategy, which it hopes will revive employment and prospects for compliant companies.
+But many manufacturers believe the union’s overall policies have been a prime cause of job losses.

-Recently, Sactwu allowed a concession—compliant employers could pay new entrants to the industry 30% less for two years (20% in non-metropolitan areas).
+Recently, Sactwu allowed a concession — compliant employers could pay new entrants to the industry 30% less for two years (20% in non-metropolitan areas).

-But the Sactwu/bargaining council stewardship of the industry has coincided with a steep decline in total employment in recent years—from perhaps 200 000 about eight years ago to 56 000 at present, according to the estimates of some manufacturers.
+But the Sactwu/bargaining council stewardship of the industry has coincided with a steep decline in total employment in recent years — from perhaps 200 000 about eight years ago to 56 000 at present, according to the estimates of some manufacturers.

 In the same period, neighbouring Lesotho and Mauritius have not shed labour but added jobs.